About Twin Cities Pagan Pride

 So, in 2010, we made the decision to split into two events: one would stay true to the vision of the Pagan Pride Project – free and open to the public, portraying pagans in a positive light with public rituals, basic introductory informational programming, and a wide variety of artisans and vendors, and supporting our local community by holding a food drive.
 The second would be held in the spring and follow a more traditional convention model – held in a hotel where people can spend the entire weekend surrounded by like-minded people, with guests of honor from all over the world, and a wide variety of programming and entertainment.

 March 25-27, 2011, was the very first Paganicon, held at the Doubletree Park Place Hotel in St Louis Park.
 We started out with only a couple of rooms on the ground floor, but very quickly expanded to the entire conference area of the hotel.
 We outgrew that hotel and relocated to the Crowne Plaza in Plymouth in 2019, where we are to this day.

 Saturday, September 10th, 2011, was the first Twin Cities Pagan Pride Fall Festival, held at Minnehaha Falls Park near the bandshell.
 That was the first Saturday after Labor Day, and it has been held on that day every year since (with the exception of 2020).

 Twin Cities Pagan Pride has its own charter and bylaws and is entirely volunteer run.
-Our Board of Directors currently consists of nine individuals: Wendy Seidl, Becky Munson, Cindy Miller, Laurie Froberg, Jason Neu, Austin Goodwin, Emma Larson, Lily McNamara, and Keith Apperson.
+Our Board of Directors currently consists of five individuals: Wendy Seidl, Becky Munson, Cindy Miller, Laurie Froberg, and Jason Neu.